L9Manuel9/cybersecurity-skills/skills-projects/Network Security/README.md

 ## Objective/Overview

-To interpret the network traffic data correctly and to characterize normal and anomalous data flows with the objective of detecting misuse of the network.
+To interpret the network traffic data correctly and to characterize normal and anomalous data flows.

 ## Tools & Techniques
 - Wireshark is helpful for graphically analyzing packets more thoroughly